klavinslab/trident-js/README.md

-Trident
+Trident-js
 ===
-The API to Aquarium
+The Javascript API to Aquarium

-Node.js
----

 From within the js directory, run tests as follows: